geotonics/WordPress-Plugin-Template/README.md

 + A library for handling common admin functions (including adding meta boxes to any post type, displaying settings fields and display custom fields for posts)
 + A complete and versatile settings class
 + A complete and versatile class for creating example post types and thier metaboxes
+* An example of easily adding a taxonomy filter to a post type.
+* An example of a selecting posts of another post type.
+In the example, you can select Baby Gizmos from a select menu in the Gizmo metabox.
 + Full text of the GPLv2 license

 ## I've got an idea/fix for the template